Dante-t0/pair-implementation/README.md

 # Implementation of PAIR Algorithm for LLM Response Analysis

-This repository implements the PAIR (Progressive Adversarial Iterative Refinement) algorithm for analyzing Large Language Model responses under adversarial conditions.
+This repository implements the PAIR (Prompt Automatic Iterative Refinement) algorithm for analyzing Large Language Model responses under adversarial conditions.
 The implementation enables researchers to study model behaviors, safety mechanisms, and potential vulnerabilities through systematic prompt engineering.

 > **Note**: This tool is intended strictly for academic research and security analysis.
 Any use for malicious purposes is prohibited.